G-Node/nix/docs/getting_started.md

-# Getting Started with NIX (under construction)
+# Introduction to NIX (under construction)

-In the following we provide a (gentle) introduction to the general concepts behind the NIX data model and try to illustrate and provide code examples.
+In the following we provide a (gentle) introduction to the general concepts behind the NIX data model and try to illustrate its design and provide code examples showing its usage.

 Code examples use the c++ library but almost all functions have direct counterparts in the python library or the language bindings for Matlab